Local Food Council

 Recruiting members to represent Alberta’s growing local food industry.

-Competition status: Open until July 12
+Competition status: Closed on July 12

 Ministry responsible: Agriculture and Forestry